maiaiia/uni-lecture-notes/Sem II/OS/Grep. Sed. Awk.md

 - use 'g' as a parameter after the last separator to replace all occurrences instead of just the first
 - use an 'i' as a parameter in the last field to make the matching string insensitive
 - use the pipe character if you need to match multiple characters
+- use `sed -n "kp"` to print the kth line in a file

 ## Awk
 -  use '$' to reference fields